GuillaumeMorini/orchestration-workshop/slides/containers/intro.md

 ## A brief introduction

-- This was initially written to support in-person, instructor-led workshops and tutorials

-- These materials are maintained by [Jérôme Petazzoni](https://twitter.com/jpetazzo) and [multiple contributors](https://@@GITREPO@@/graphs/contributors)
+- These materials reuse work done by [Jérôme Petazzoni](https://twitter.com/jpetazzo) and [multiple contributors](https://@@GITREPO@@/graphs/contributors)

-- You can also follow along on your own, at your own pace

-- We included as much information as possible in these slides
+- I have included as much information as possible in these slides

-- We recommend having a mentor to help you ...

-- ...
-Or be comfortable spending some time reading the Docker [documentation](https://docs.docker.com/) ...
+- ... but be comfortable spending some time reading the Docker [documentation](https://docs.docker.com/) ...

 - ...
 And looking for answers in the [Docker forums](https://forums.docker.com),